djmbdev/notes-app/README.md

 # 📝 Flutter Firebase CRUD Notes App

-A straightforward Flutter application demonstrating CRUD (Create, Read, Update, Delete) operations for notes, powered by Google's Cloud Firestore for real-time data storage.
+A straightforward Flutter application that demonstrates CRUD (Create, Read, Update, Delete) operations for notes, powered by Google's Cloud Firestore for real-time data storage.

+**Academic Project**: This project was created for **AP-4 - iOS Mobile Application Development Cross-Platform** coursework.

 ---

 ## ✨ Features

-- **Create**: Add new notes with a title and content.
+- **Create**: Add new notes with a title and content
-- **Read**: View all your notes in a clean, real-time list.
+- **Read**: View all your notes in a clean, real-time list
-- **Update**: Tap on a note to edit its content.
+- **Update**: Tap on a note to edit its content
-- **Delete**: Easily remove notes you no longer need.
+- **Delete**: Easily remove notes you no longer need

 ---

 ## 🛠️ Tech Stack

 - **Framework**: Flutter
 - **Backend**: Firebase (Cloud Firestore)

 ---